zachjs/sv2v/README.md

 Edric Kusuma helped me with the ins and outs of SystemVerilog, with which I had no prior experience, and has also helped with test cases.

+Since sv2v's public release, several people have taken the time to file detailed bug reports and feature requests.
+I greatly appreciate their help in furthering the project.

 ## License